thradams/cake/README.md

 Cake source code is not using any extension so the output is the same of input.
 This compilation is usefull for tracking errors.

+Cake uses unit tests that are called automatically.